Aliases for FIP1L1 Gene

 GeneCards Summary for FIP1L1 Gene

 FIP1L1 (Factor Interacting With PAPOLA And CPSF1) is a Protein Coding gene.
 Diseases associated with FIP1L1 include Chronic Eosinophilic Leukemia and Primary Hypereosinophilic Syndrome.
-Among its related pathways are Gene Expression and Transport of the SLBP independent Mature mRNA.
-GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
+Among its related pathways are RNA Polymerase II Transcription Termination and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity.

 UniProtKB/Swiss-Prot for FIP1L1 Gene